gonka-ai/gonka-openai/typescript/README.md

 import OpenAI from 'openai';
 import { gonkaBaseURL, gonkaFetch, resolveAndSelectEndpoint } from 'gonka-openai';

-const {endpoints, selectedEndpoint} = await resolveAndSelectEndpoint({ sourceUrl: 'https://gonka.example.com' });
+const {endpoints, selected} = await resolveAndSelectEndpoint({ sourceUrl: 'https://gonka.example.com' });

 // Create a custom fetch function for Gonka with your private key const fetch = gonkaFetch({
   gonkaPrivateKey: '0x1234...', // Your private key
-  selectedEndpoint: selectedEndpoint
+  selectedEndpoint: selected
 });

 // Create an OpenAI client with the custom fetch function const client = new OpenAI({
   apiKey: 'mock-api-key', // OpenAI requires any key
-  baseURL: selectedEndpoint.url, // Use Gonka network endpoints
+  baseURL: selected.url, // Use Gonka network endpoints
   fetch: fetch // Use the custom fetch function that signs requests });